 Remove tether cord cap before performing any maintenance or adjustment, unless otherwise specified.
 Vehicle must be parked in a safe place, away from the trail.

-- Remove the tether cord cap. - Loosen rear idler wheel retaining screws. - Loosen the lock nuts (on so equipped models). - Tighten the adjustment screw on side where the slider shoe is the farthest from the track insert guides.
+- Remove the tether cord cap.

+- Loosen rear idler wheel retaining screws.

+- Tighten the adjustment screw on side where the slider shoe is the farthest from the track insert guides.

 - 1. Guides

 - 2. Slider shoes

 - 3. Tighten on this side